Skip to main content

 As time passes:

-• The fertilized egg will develop into an embryo as the cells within continue to split and multiply exponentially.
+• The embryo will continue to develop as the cells within continue to split and multiply exponentially.

 • The placenta will also form as the embryo grows, providing the baby with nutrients and oxygen through the umbilical cord.